Biliary/HepaticCSFDrainPancreaticPericardialPeritoneal/AscitesPleuralSynovialVitreous

 Reference Interval and/or Interpretive Information

-• Differentiation of secondary bacterial peritonitis (GI tract perforation) from spontaneous primary bacterial peritonitis is supported when two of the following three criteria are present: ascites fluid total protein >1g/dL, ascites fluid glucose <50 mg/dL, and ascites fluid LDH >225 IU/L (or greater than the serum upper reference limit).
-[1,2]
+• Differentiation of secondary bacterial peritonitis (GI tract perforation) from spontaneous primary bacterial peritonitis is supported when two of the following three criteria are present: ascites fluid total protein >1g/dL, ascites fluid glucose <50 mg/dL, and ascites fluid LDH >225 IU/L (or greater than the serum upper reference limit).1,2

-• The American Association for the Study of Liver Disease practice guideline, Management of Adult Patients with Ascites Due to Cirrhosis (Update 2012) lists testing for ascitic fluid LDH as “optional (where there is suspicion of infection).”
-[3]
+• The American Association for the Study of Liver Disease practice guideline, Management of Adult Patients with Ascites Due to Cirrhosis (Update 2012) lists testing for ascitic fluid LDH as “optional (where there is suspicion of infection).”3

-• The serum-ascites albumin gradient demonstrates superior performance over either ascitic fluid LDH or ascites-to-serum LDH ratio for the differentiation of peritoneal transudates from exudates.
-[4,5,6]
+• The serum-ascites albumin gradient demonstrates superior performance over either ascitic fluid LDH or ascites-to-serum LDH ratio for the differentiation of peritoneal transudates from exudates.4,5,6

 References

-• [1] Runyon BA, Hoefs JC.
-1984.
+1. Runyon BA, Hoefs JC.
 Ascitic fluid analysis in the differentiation of spontaneous bacterial peritonitis from gastrointestinal tract perforation into ascitic fluid.
 Hepatology.
-4(3):447-450.
-PMID: 6724512.
+1984;4(3):447-450.

-• [2] Block DR, Franke DDH.
+2. Block DR, Franke DDH.
 Quick Guide to Body Fluid Testing.
-AACC Press (Washington, DC), 2015.
-ISBN 978-1-59425-180-1.
+AACC Press; 2015.

-• [4] Runyon BA, Montano AA, Akriviadis EA, Antillon MR, Irving MA, McHutchison JG.
-1992.
-The serum-ascites albumin gradient is superior to the exudate-transudate concept in the differential diagnosis of ascites.
-Ann Int Med.
-117(3):215-20.
-PMID: 1616215.
+4. Runyon BA, Montano AA, Akriviadis EA, et al. The serum-ascites albumin gradient is superior to the exudate-transudate concept in the differential diagnosis of ascites.
+Ann Intern Med.
+1992;117(3):215-220.

-• [5] Akriviadis EA, Kapnias D, Hadjigavriel M, Mitsiou A, Goulis J. 1996.
-Serum/ascites albumin gradient: its value as a rational approach to the differential diagnosis of ascites.
+5. Akriviadis EA, Kapnias D, Hadjigavriel M, et al. Serum/ascites albumin gradient: its value as a rational approach to the differential diagnosis of ascites.
 Scand J Gastroenterol.
-31(8):814-7.
-PMID: 8858753.
+1996;31(8):814-817.

 Pleural